Soft Tissue Rehabilitation

 What is Trigger Point Therapy?

-Technically, a trigger point is defined as “a highly irritable localized spot of exquisite tenderness in a nodule in a palpabletrigger_point_therapy_benefits
+Technically, a trigger point is defined as “a highly irritable localized spot of exquisite tenderness in a nodule in a palpable

 taut band of muscle tissue.”
 In short, this means that a trigger point is a ‘knot’ of muscle that you can feel with your fingers and hurts a lot when you press on it.
 A trigger point is a small patch of muscle in a state of continuous spasm that is very sore and which interferes with normal blood circulation and function of the whole muscle.
 Like a rubber band with a small section that has lost its elasticity and has instead become hardened and brittle, trigger points cause the muscle to be tighter, stiffer, weaker and yet very tense at the same time.
 Trigger points are very sore to the touch, and they may feel like a thick band or knot that you can roll your fingers over.